-- Temper the spices: heat oil in a small 6 or 8 inch skillet over medium heat until very hot but not smoking.
+- The following step is called tarka or tempering of the whole spices.
+It’s a quick, fast-paced technique so keep ingredients on hand.
+Heat oil in a small 6 or 8 inch skillet (or a very small saucepan) over medium heat until very hot but not smoking.

 - Add a few mustard seeds.
 If they sizzle and pop, the oil is ready for tarka (the name of this technique).

-- Very quickly and add the mustard seeds and asafetida.
-Quickly add the cumin seeds, then carefully add the curry leaves, which will splatter so keep a lid nearby if you are new to this technique.
-Take my class if you can, to improve upon tarka :)
+- Very quickly add the rest of the mustard seeds.
+Quickly add the cumin seeds, then carefully add the curry leaves (pull off the stem), which will splatter so keep a lid nearby if you are new to this technique.

 - Stir for a few seconds to fry the leaves and adequately season the oil, then turn off heat.